axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    If the task belongs to a technical case, its notes are also displayed in the ``History`` table of this technical case.

-   The permission :bdg-ref-warning:`🔑TaskCaseAddNote <TaskCaseAddNote>` is required to use this feature.
+   Grant permission :bdg-ref-warning:`🔑TaskCaseAddNote <TaskCaseAddNote>` to allow a user to add task and case notes.

 HowTo: Export a task history
 ----------------------------